Near-Feasible Stable Matchings with Budget Constraints: Introduction

-The stability and strategy-proofness on matching mechanisms with/without monetary transfers is characterized by the \emph{generalized Deferred Acceptance (DA) mechanism} on a ``matching with contracts'' model~\cite{hatfield:AER:2005}.
-When budgets are unrestricted, if a mechanism---the choice function of every hospital---satisfies three properties, specifically, \textit{substitutability}, \textit{irrelevance of rejected contracts}, and \textit{law of aggregate demand}, then it always finds a ``stable'' allocation and is strategy-proof for doctors.
+The stability and strategy-proofness on matching mechanisms with/without monetary transfers is characterized by the \emph{generalized Deferred Acceptance (DA) mechanism} on a ``matching with contracts'' model~\cite{Hatfield:AER:2005}.
+When budgets are unrestricted, if a mechanism---the choice function of every hospital---satisfies three conditions, specifically, \textit{substitutability}, \textit{irrelevance of rejected contracts}, and \textit{law of aggregate demand}, then it always finds a ``stable'' allocation and is strategy-proof for doctors.
 What happens if they are restricted?
-No choice function that chooses the most preferred contracts can satisfy these three properties simultaneously since no stable matching may exist in the first place.
-Therefore, we treat the hospital budget constraints as ``soft'' and characterize the stability and strategy-proofness on near-feasible matching mechanisms.
+No choice function that simply chooses the most preferred contracts does not satisfy the substitutability condition.
+This coincides with the fact that no stable matching exists in the presence of budget constraints.
+With such a choice function, a hospital can form a blocking coalition to increase its utility.
+Besides, without violating budget constraints, no choice function cannot be designed so that it satisfies the substitutability condition and outputs the best set among the doctors offered to each hospital via the generalized DA process.
+We treat such constraints as ``soft'' and characterize the stability and strategy-proofness on near-feasible matching mechanisms.
+To this end, we introduce a new additional condition, which we call \textit{compatibility}, on the matching with contract model.

-Our first contribution is extending the matching with contract framework so that it can handle a situation where no conventional stable matching may exist.
-We identify the sufficient conditions for choice functions so that, for any instance of matching problems with budget constraints, there is a nearby instance guaranteed to have a stable matching.
-Even if a choice function that produces a near-feasible matching satisfies substitutability and irrelevance of rejected contracts, the resulting matching is not always stable.
-This is because these two properties are not sufficient to ensure the optimality of hospital utilities.
-Therefore, we devise a new additional property, which we call \textit{compatibility}, on the matching with contract model.
+The compatibility condition ensures that a choice function chooses the best set of contracts among the offered contracts under a certain capacity that is greater than or equal to the predefined capacity.
+We show that the four conditions: substitutability; irrelevance of rejected contracts; law of aggregate demand; and compatibility are the sufficient conditions for choice functions so that, for any instance of matching problems with budget constraints, there is a nearby instance guaranteed to have a stable matching.
+Note that the compatibility condition does not specify how much a hospital may exceed its budget and just suggests a direction for choice functions for the desirable conditions.
+It is still challenging that we construct a choice function that satisfies the four conditions without violating the budget constraints too much.